 On the second day of the convention, George Takei made an appearance and gave a panel about his experience as an actor and an activist.
 Takei’s gave a great speech about his time acting in Star Trek and the legacy that his work left on people.
 However, he mentions how the most difficult challenge working with Star Trek came from within.

 If you haven’t by now, I highly recommend attending a George Takei event to anyone who enjoyed the original Star Trek or follows his social media movements.
 He gives inspiring speeches and a sense of comfort in pursuing the dreams that make you happy.

 Speaking of Star Trek, here are two fans that gave some love to the old school stuff:

 Floating in the air at the convention was the delicious smell of fried fats and sugar, there was a funnel cake booth that filled the air with the aroma of fried goodness.
 I held out for the first two days, but on day 3 my will broke.

 During my time, I clicked a few shots of the cosplay community walking around.
 There was a cosplay contest that I couldn’t attend, but from what I saw already it looked like a lot of people made great efforts on their costumes.

-It was a great to visit another convention in the expanding convention scene in the tri-state area.
+It was great to visit another convention in the expanding convention scene in the tri-state area.
 I got to kick off the spring season with some of my favorite actors that influenced my past.
-I yelled love and praise to a few power rangers, and smiled at Jonathan Frakes with a mouth full of funnel cake.
+I yelled love and praise to a few power rangers and smiled at Jonathan Frakes with a mouth full of funnel cake.